gbouras13/dnaapler/README.md

 3. After reading Ryan Wick's masterful bacterial genome assembly [tutorial](https://github.com/rrwick/Perfect-bacterial-genome-tutorial/wiki), I realised that it is probably optimal to run 2 polishing steps, once before then once after rotating the chromosome, to ensure the breakpoint is polished.
 Further, for some "complete" long read bacterial assemblies that didn't circularise properly, I figured that as long as you have a complete assembly (even if not "circular" as marked as in Flye), polishing after a re-orientation would be likely to circularise the chromosome.
 A bit like Ryan's [rotate_circular_gfa.py](https://github.com/rrwick/Perfect-bacterial-genome-tutorial/blob/main/scripts/rotate_circular_gfa.py) script, without the requirement of strict circularity.
 4. While researching MGEs in _S. aureus_ whole genome sequences, I repeatedly found instances where MGEs were interrupted by the chromosome breakpoint.
 So I thought I'd add a tool to automate it in my pipeline.
 5. It's probably good to have all your sequences start at the same location for synteny analyses.

+## Contributing

+If you would like to help improve  `dnaapler` you are very welcome!

+For changes to be accepted, they must pass the CI checks.

+Please see CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## Acknowledgements